![]() |

 The tutorial is organized as follows.
 First, we explain how to run the application.
 Next, we show how the material model is implemented, after that we explain the mathematical and numerical models.
 Finally, we explain implementation details.

 First, we create a mesh which can be made in Salome, gMesh, Tetgen, or any other code.
-MoFEM uses MOAB for mesh database with can read various mesh file formats.
-Here we using Cubit to make mesh, journal file this problem is as follows
+MoFEM uses MOAB for mesh database which can read various mesh file formats.
+Here we using Cubit to make the mesh, the journal file for this problem is as follows

 reset # create body volume brick x 0.01 y 0.002 z 0.1 move Volume all x 0 y 0 z -0.05 include_merged brick x 0.1 y 0.06 z 0.02 move Volume 2 location volume 1 include_merged chop volume 1 with volume 2 imprint volume all merge volume all # make block for clay block 1 volume 4 5 block 1 name 'SOIL_CLAY1' # make block for silt block 2 volume 3 block 2 name 'SOIL_SILT2' # make mesh volume all size auto factor 10 volume all scheme Tetmesh mesh volume all # refine mesh at interfaces between clay & silt refine surface 13 14 size 0.0025 bias 1.5 depth 1 smooth

-Note that we do not set any boundary conditions here, in that case, is assumed that fluxes on the boundary are zero, that is boundary is impermeable.
+Note that we do not set any boundary conditions here, in that case, it is assumed that fluxes on the boundary are zero, that is the boundary is impermeable.

-We need to make a configuration file, where all problem specific parameters are set.
-We discuss details how of that file in mix_us_flow_physical_equation_impl
+Next, we need to make a configuration file, where all problem specific parameters are set.

 [mat_block_1] # VanGenuchten # SimpleDarcy material_name=VanGenuchten # Default material for VanGenuchten is Clay (no need to set parameters if clay is used) # Assumed units are in meters and days. # Model parameters controlling convergence sCale=1e6 # Scale mass conservation equation ePsilon1=1e-5 # Minimal capacity when removing spurious oscillations in time Ah=-9 # head suction at z = 0 AhZ=1 #�gradient of initial head suction AhZZ=0 # initial head suction is calculated from equation h = Ah + AhZZ*z + AhZZ*zz [mat_block_2] material_name=VanGenuchten # Material parameters for Silt from Vogel., van Genuchten Cislerova 2001 sCale=1e6 ePsilon1=1e-5 Ah=-0.09 AhZ=1 thetaS=0.46 thetaM=0.46 thetaR=0.034 alpha=1.6 n=1.37 Ks=0.006 hS=0